How to Clean a Green Pool in 6 Easy Steps

 It may seem like the end of the world (or at least the summer) when your pool turns into a slimy green mess, but rest-assured, I’ve got you covered.

-If you follow these six simple steps, I’ll have you back on your floatie in clean water in no time.
+If you follow these six simple steps to cleaning your green pool fast, I’ll have you back on your floatie in clean water in no time.

 1. Can You Fix Your Pool's Chemistry?